 Georgian Central Bank Sells USD 40 Mln

-The central bank’s data shows that during the past week, the exchange rate of GEL remained relatively stable, within the range of 3.21-3.23 per USD.
+The central bank’s data shows that the exchange rate of GEL has remained relatively stable recently, within the range of 3.21-3.23 per USD.

+This month the central bank sold in total USD 200 million, with today’s auction being the second intervention this week.

 Also Read: